THE MIGHTY RAVENEL

 I needed a gas station, or a vending machine, and maybe even some rest in the shade in one of these beautiful parks around here.
 But where were they?
 It had now been a couple hours since I left the gift shop in Mt.
 Pleasant, and I hadn’t had any fluids or shade since.
 And I couldn’t even get across the street.
 I was stuck in some Truman Show style of endless traffic in the most generic, off-brand part of town I’d ever seen.
 This was not the Charleston I knew.

-I fought off the heat, eventually found Meeting St. and ducked into a gas station.
+I fought off the heat, hallucinations, and strange vibes and eventually found Meeting Street, where I ducked into a gas station and bathed in the AC.
 It was glorious.

 Now this is the Charlie I know.